 What kinds of personal information do we collect and how?

-We collect personally identifiable information for the following purposes:
+We collect personal data for the following purposes:

 - Data about teachers or pupils or other respondents